 The Computerized Test Rig Equipment used for estimation and calculation of the performance of 4 Stroke 4 Cylinder Petrol Engine is very helpful in the determination of several parameters like Crank Angle, Cylinder Internal Combustion Pressure, Fuel Flow Rate etc., very effectively than the conventional test rig equipment.
 The results thus obtained are far accurate and graphs thus obtained are very precise.
 The Data Acquisition System has an important role in the retrieval of experimental results as it can extract values precisely up to 8 decimal points.
 The conventional test rig is not capable of producing precise results.
 Using computer-controlled electronic sensors like Pressure Transducer, Crank Angle Encoder, RPM Sensor and Fuel Flow Sensor the results are inclined to 6N Accuracy and the chance for errors in measurement is almost zero.

 The computerized test rig can also be implied to alternative fuels for improving the eco-friendly emissions which are grabbing attention in the field of IC Engines nowadays.
-Further, the test rig can also be developed by simulating the working of the engine which can pave way for further research in increasing the efficiency of engine both volumetrically and thermally.
+Further, the test rig can also be developed by simulating the working of the engine which can pave way for further research in increasing the efficiency of the engine both volumetrically and thermally.

 The test rig is designed and constructed for a Petrol Engine, but can also be designed to perform effectively with fuels like Diesel and alternative fuels such as Ethanol, Methanol, Propane, Hydrogen, Bio-Diesel, P – Series fuels and Hybrid Fuels.